JasonP02/JasonP02.github.io/_projects/misc-designs.md

 ---

 ## Overview
 A collection of various design projects completed during my academic career.
-These are all small projects that I estimate I could complete within a couple of hours.
-I figured why not throw them on here.
+These projects demonstrate practical applications of mechanical design principles.

 ## Projects

 ### Dresser Design
-A dresser in my house.
-It is dimensionally accurate except for the fillets.
+A dresser design with dimensionally accurate modeling except for the fillets.

 ### Bridge Analysis
-From Sophmore year in college.
-This was for my Statics class, and I would make something a lot nicer now!
+From Sophomore year in college.
+This was a structural analysis project for Statics class.

 ### Phone Holder
-We had to design and fabricate a phone holder.
-Useful introduction to 'thinking about manufacturability' for parts you make!
+A phone holder design and fabrication project focusing on manufacturability principles.

 <div class="image-gallery">
   <img src="{{ '/assets/images/dresser.png' | relative_url }}" alt="Dresser Design">